-We have run a number of other scenarios to examine how the equilibrium with a complete phaseout of nuclear power changes if one of the main assumptions of the reference scenario is changed, that is, we vary factors like i) the GHG emissions target, ii) the policy instruments imposed by the EU, and iii) cost of electricity production, for example, cost of investment in CCS power stations.
-We find that typically the impact on production of electricity and consumption of energy of a complete nuclear phase is minor.
+We have run a number of other scenarios to examine how the equilibrium with a complete phase-out of nuclear power changes if one of the main assumptions of the reference scenario is changed, that is, we vary factors like i) the GHG emissions target, ii) the policy instruments imposed by the EU, and iii) cost of electricity production, for example, cost of investment in CCS power stations.
+With the exception of the scenario with high energy efficiency rates in demand for energy, we find the impact on both production of electricity and consumption of energy of a complete nuclear phase out to be minor.
 On the other hand, the equilibrium composition of electricity technologies reflects the stringency of the climate target and whether some technologies are being promoted through subsidies.